Searching for Sustainable Travel

 6) To meet and discuss with elected officials of the state of Montana in relation to the process of establishing and managing a dedicated fund to support tourism small and medium enterprises in the state, including among Indian tribes.

 7) American Football!
-The participants have been invited by the University of Montana to be guests at a home game in Bozeman on Saturday, September 15, 2012.
+The participants have been invited by Montana State University to be guests at a home game in Bozeman on Saturday, September 15, 2012.